felipecode/cexp/README.md

-#### C-EXP CARLA Experience
+## C-EXP CARLA Experience

-This  repository serves as a interface to the CARLA simulator and the scenario runner to produce fully usable environments.
+This  repository  as a interface to the CARLA simulator and the scenario runner to produce fully usable environments.
 These environments are driving routes/situations where you can train or benchmark your agent.